rafael5/datascience/socio-technical-philosophy.md

-# Sociotechnical History of Computing
+# History and Philosophy of Computing

 ### History of Computers and Computing
 * https://www.livescience.com/20718-computer-history.html